zainabmelh/guide-articles/articles/Certificates/use-hex-code-to-color-elements-green/index.md

 ---
-title: "Use Hex Code to Color Elements Green"
+title: Use Hex Code To Color Elements Green
-parent: "certificates-guide"
 ---
 Just as with <a>red</a> and the others.

     <style>